 - Lastly, attached is the flag.

 Hunting season is in full swing, and for many of us, that means hunkering down in our hunting camps, shooting our rifles and shotguns, and waiting patiently for an animal to come to cross our paths so we can shoot it.
 Moreover, you might also have joined something like America’s Hunting Network, which can benefit you in various ways, including getting a hunting map, guided hunts, outfits, gear, and other related items.
-However, one important rule to remember as you wait for that deer or turkey is that you can’t just set up your camp on the ground and expect it to last.
+Joining hunting clubs can benefit you in other ways as well.
+For instance, experienced hunters can teach you tried and tested hunting methods, how to track an animal with the help of paw prints and blood tracking, suggest you the scopes (like this 4x trijicon acog 4×32 green chevron scope) to use when a target is at a certain distance, or how to build a flagpole for your hunting ground.
+One important rule to remember as you wait for that deer or turkey is that you can’t just set up your camp on the ground and expect it to last.
 You need a flat enough surface for a tent, a fire pit, and your most recent kill, and you’ll need to stake your flagpole to its final resting place.

 So, you are thinking a lot about building your flagpole out in the open.
 Why?
 Well, you are on hunting grounds, are you not?
 So, your hunting spot is your camping spot, and you have been on it for quite a while.